devacid/CF7-to-Neotel-Add-on/README.md

 Once installed and activated, each CF7 form will have a separate settings section where you can add Neotel form credentials. i.e, API Key, Form ID, Form Fields, etc.

-Once the plugin is activated you will have the option to enable/disable the form integration.
-In enabled mode, the status code and response from Neotel will be stored for the last form submission so you can debug if there are any issues.

-Note: This plugin uses the PHP library cURL.
-Please make sure that the cURL library is enabled on your server.
 ## FAQ

 #### What details do I need to start using CF7 form with Neotel Forms?